-Name of entity within the group Brief description of the transaction Amount (thousand euros) Sociedad Española de Radiodifusión, S.L.
-Loans granted by Sociedad Española de Radiodifusión, S.L. to the company in which it holds holdings, Green Emerald Business INC. 2,642 PRISA Radio, S.A.
-Income received by PRISA Radio, S.A for the provision of technical assistance and advisory services to Sistemas Radiópolis, S.A. de CV.
-796 Ediciones El País, S.L.
-Income received by Ediciones El País, S.L. for the sale of copies to KIOSKOYMÁS, Sociedad Gestora de La Plataforma Tecnológica, S.L.
-529 Prisa Brand Solutions, S.L.U Income received by Prisa Brand Solutions, S.L.U for advertising sales with the Company WEMASS MEDIA AUDIENCE SAFE SOLUTIONS, S.L.
-12,462 Sociedad Española de Radiodifusión, S.L.
-Expenses for events with Planet Events, S.A.
-2,741 Prisa Brand Solutions, S.L.U Expenses for advertising fees with Wemass Media Audience Safe Solutions, S.L.
-1,042
+Name of entity within the group Brief description of the transaction Amount (thousand euros) PRISA RADIO, S.A.
+Income received by PRISA RADIO, S.A for the provision of technical assistance and advisory services to SISTEMAS RADIÓPOLIS, S.A.
+DE CV.
+780

-In addition to the transactions described in sections above, the following transactions with related parties, have been performed: i) services rendered to companies of Grupo Prisa by other investee companies, for an aggregate amount of 379 thousand euros, ii) services provided by Grupo Prisa companies to other investee companies, for an aggregate amount of 613 thousand euros, iii) loans granted by companies of Grupo Prisa to other associated companies, for an amount of 431 thousand euros, iv) financial income recorded by companies of Grupo Prisa, linked to the loans granted to the investees, for an aggregate amount of 518 thousand euros, v) dividends received by companies of Grupo Prisa from investee companies, for an aggregate amount of 220 thousand euros and vi) loan impairment expenses associated with loans granted to associates and foreign exchange differences arising from loans denominated in foreign currencies (222 thousand euros).
+EDICIONES EL PA Ś, S.L.
+Income received by EDICIONES EL PAÍS, S.L. for the sale of copies to KIOSKOYMÁS, COMPANY GESTORA DE LA PLATAFORMA TECNOLÓGICA, S.L.
+493 PRISA SOLUTIONS, S.L.U BRAND Income received by PRISA BRAND SOLUTIONS, S.L.U for advertising sales with the Company WEMASS MEDIA AUDIENCE SAFE SOLUTIONS, S.L.
+11,547 PRISA SOLUTIONS, S.L.U BRAND Expenses for advertising fees with WEMASS MEDIA AUDIENCE SAFE SOLUTIONS, S.L.
+1,075 i.
+The Grupo PRISA consolidated profit and loss account reflects the transactions shown on the table above and, in addition, the following: i) services rendered to companies of Grupo Prisa by other investee companies, for an aggregate amount of 128 thousand euros, ii) services provided by Grupo Prisa companies to other investee companies, for an aggregate amount of 630 thousand euros, iii) dividends received by companies of Grupo Prisa from investee companies, for an aggregate amount of 197 thousand euros y iv) exchange rate expenses derived from foreigncurrency denominated loans (20 thousand euros).

+Concerning transactions between Grupo PRISA companies and their subsidiaries, the following should be noted:

+ii.
+In addition, note 21 of the consolidated annual report contains the balances to be collected from and paid to associated companies, according to the accounting information reflected on Grupo PRISA's consolidatd balance sheet.